-Sindhorn Residence / T.R.O.P
+The Garden of Sindhorn Residence / T.R.O.P

 Photographs

-Text description provided by the architects.
+Text provided by Landscape Architects.
 Recently, Bangkok has one of the most traffic jams in the World.
 As a result, more and more people have moved in to live in the city instead.
 Because of land prices, traditional house and garden are unaffordable, replaced by Vertical living which has a lot more density in compact sites.
 For Sindhorn Residence, the design team had to work with such a limited space and tried their best to create a microclimate, in order to provide a comfortable living space for the residents.

 Sindhorn Residence is a condominium right in the middle of Bangkok's prime area.
 The property was located just across Netherlands Embassy which occupied a lot of green areas.
 However the site itself was not very big for 2 buildings, Tower A and B. With fire lane regulation, the design team had to work with a small leftover space for greenery.